ScarVite/Url-Shortener-MongoDB/README.md

 A Simple Url shortener.
 Currently Requires MongoDB to be installed and running on your Server

+A Better Guide will come soon, for now, you kinda have to figure out how it works.
+Sorry

 ## Installing

 1. `git clone https://github.com/ScarVite/Url-Shortener.git`